onesteinbv/odoo-docker/README.md

    quits when done.
    **USE WITH CAUTION**.
 When the state table indicates Odoo is not ready, it's possible that another pod is installing/updating Odoo.
+ - `Init`: Similar to Install, with a few differences:
- - `Init`: Is the same as InstallOnly, but exits *without error* if the database already exists.
+   - exits *without error* if the database already exists or if called using `LIST_DB="True"`.
+   - runs using the admin user, so it can create databases and roles
+   - creates a user specifically for this installation.
+Normal web-exposed pods only access using this user.
    This mode is useful in an init container for a RunOnly mode container.
 If the database already exists, the init container exits, and the run mode container runs as normal.
+If not, the database is first initialized.

 ### Possible database states
 The ready mechanism adds a table to the Odoo database called `curq_state_history`.
 This